-Let’s take as an example of transitioning the Cathedral of Avila (de los Caballeros –of the Knights), a town located high on the wind-swept Castilian meseta, about 110 kilometres North West of Madrid.
+Let’s take as an example of transitioning the Cathedral of Avila (de los Caballeros –of the Knights), a town located high on the wind-swept Castilian meseta, about 110 kilometres (68 miles) North West of Madrid.
 It might be viewed as an archetypal example of Christian determination to retain hold of their newly conquered land.
 It’s also an appropriate example because it’s been claimed that the Cathedral of Avila is the first Gothic cathedral in Spain.

 Not much more than a settlement when taken in 1088, Avila’s Christian conquerors moved quickly to consolidate their position.
 Between 1090 and 1099, Avila’s spectacular defensive Romanesque walls were built around the settlement and work soon began on its cathedral.
 Exactly when is unclear, but beginning dates range from 1091 to 1135, which means that in either case it was too early to be Gothic.

 What is clear is that the oldest part of the cathedral, its granite apse at the eastern end, actually forms part of the defensive wall and is Romanesque.

 Construction continued until the 14th century, during which time the transition from Romanesque to Gothic was completed.